HomeBankingBookkeepingTaxesInvoices

 Small business finances can be a complicated topic, however.
 There are multiple account types, fee structures, and acronyms to navigate.
 As a business owner, you’ve got enough on your plate already—banking shouldn’t complicate things!

 That’s why we’ve put together this comprehensive guide on small business finances.
-In it, you’ll find everything you need to know to get started.
+In it, you’ll find what you need to know to get started.

 A business checking account gives you a place to store cash so you can make purchases and pay your employees.
 It also helps keep your personal finances separated from your business.